Technology

 Ask the Which?
 Money Helpline

-If you want to talk through your budget calculations with someone to find out if there is any extra income you could claim, call Which? money helpline.
+If you want to talk through your budget calculations with someone to find out if there is any extra income you could claim, call Which?
+Money Helpline.
 The service is free for all Which? members.
 Not a member?
 Sign up for a £1 trial.

 Changing your mind about returning to work

+When you arrange with your employer to take maternity leave, most will assume you will be away for a year unless you tell them you want to return earlier.
 You can change your mind about when you want to return to work.
-If you want to return sooner or later than originally planned, you need to give you employer at least eight weeks' notice.
+If you want to return sooner or later than originally planned, you need to give your employer at least eight weeks' notice.

 While on maternity leave, if you change your mind about going back to work and decide you want to leave your current job completely, you will need to give the normal amount of notice as stated in your contract.